gecko0307/dagon/README.md

 Usage
 -----
-To use latest stable Dagon, add the following dependency to your `dub.sdl`:
+To use latest stable Dagon, add the following dependency to your `dub.json`:
 ```
 "dagon": "0.8.3"
 ```